 2. Anytime Fitness

-Open 24 hours a day, Anytime Fitness has branches across the globe, allowing you to use your membership in not only your registered location, but also other branches of Anytime Fitness, including those in other countries.
-With multiple locations in the city, the fitness centre offers gym equipments as well as personal training services.
-The brand has also announced a further expansion in May 2022, making it one of the biggest and most reliable gyms in Hong Kong.
+Open 24 hours a day, Anytime Fitness has branches across the globe, allowing you to use your membership not only in your registered location, but also in other branches of Anytime Fitness, including those overseas.
+With multiple branches in Hong Kong, the fitness centre offers gym equipment as well as personal training services.
+This is one of the biggest and most reliable gyms in Hong Kong.

 Anytime Fitness has multiple locations in Hong Kong.